Just click on a title to download the pdf file...

 Plato and the Forms - a basic introduction to this key feature of Plato's work

-Miracles (for AS level) and Did Jesus (or anyone else) perform miracles?
+Two of my earlier sets of notes on miracles are: Miracles (for AS level) and Did Jesus (or anyone else) perform miracles?
 The former gives a basic outline of the Hume and a broad consideration of the nature of miracles; the latter presents the same topic in a broad religious context.
+But my latest notes on miracles are from a talk given at the Badminton Conference, March 2013: Miracles.

 Augustine and the Problem of Evil gives an introduction to a major challenge to theistic belief, which is raised again by The Goodness of God in the Judaeo-Christian tradition.
 Belief is related to ethics in Is God Always Right?, which gives an outline of the Euthyphro Dilemma.